Lifting in Converse: The biomechanics, benefits, and risks of flat sole training

 Pass: Knee touches wall without heel lift.
 You have sufficient mobility for flat-shoe squatting.

 Fail: Heel lifts or knee cannot reach.
-You are a better candidate for heeled lifting shoes (squat shoes) while you work on mobility.
+You are a better candidate for heeled lifting shoes (squat shoes) while you work on mobility. - Match the Shoe to the Lift: You do not need to wear the same shoe for every exercise.

-Low Bar Squats: Converse may work if you have passed the WBLT, as this style requires less forward knee travel.
+Low Bar Squats: Converse may work if you have passed the WBLT, as this style typically requires less forward knee travel.

-Because Converse lack arch support, your intrinsic foot muscles must do the work.
-Incorporate “short foot” exercises—pulling the ball of your foot toward your heel without curling your toes—to strengthen the arch.
+High Bar/Front Squats: These usually require more ankle dorsiflexion.
+Heeled weightlifting shoes are superior for many lifters here to help maintain a more upright torso. - Build “Foot Core” Strength: Because Converse lack arch support, your intrinsic foot muscles must do more work.
+Incorporate short foot drills.
+Pull the ball of your foot toward your heel without curling your toes to strengthen the arch.
 Start with lower volumes in Converse to allow your Achilles tendons and plantar fascia to adapt to the zero-drop position.

 Myth vs. Fact: The Flat Shoe Debate

-• Myth: You need cushioned shoes to protect your joints while lifting heavy.
+- Myth: You need cushioned shoes to protect your joints while lifting heavy.

-Fact: Cushioning creates instability.
-Stability protects joints in static heavy lifting; cushioning is for impact protection (like jumping or running).
+Fact: Cushioning can create instability.
+Stability protects joints in static heavy lifting, while cushioning is primarily for impact protection (like jumping or running). - Myth: Converse are the best shoes for all powerlifting movements.

 Fact: They are arguably the best budget option for deadlifting.
-However, for squatting, specialized weightlifting shoes (lifters) are mechanically superior for athletes with average or poor ankle mobility.
+However, for squatting, specialized weightlifting shoes (lifters) are mechanically superior for athletes with average or poor ankle mobility. - Myth: Wearing flat shoes will eventually flatten your arches.

-Fact: If you progressively overload correctly, training in flat shoes can actually strengthen the muscles that support your arch, acting as a workout for your feet.
+Fact: If you progressively overload correctly, training in flat shoes can strengthen the muscles that support your arch, acting as a workout for your feet.

 Bottom line